 Types of ransomware

 Keep in mind that a ransomware attack may not start immediately after a device is infected.
-In some cases, the attacker will wait for some time before encrypting the files or displaying the ransom note.
+In some cases, the attacker will wait some time before encrypting the files or displaying the ransom note.
 This is done to avoid detection and increase the chances that the victim will pay the ransom.

 What are some of the most notable examples of ransomware attacks?